What are pool alarms?

 Personal immersion alarms:

 The wearable alarms allow no chances for a false alarm.
 All you need to do is, put wearable alarms on members of the family.
 Particularly, those who need supervision while swimming.
-These are good for homes with pets as well.
-They are useless if the child removes the wearable part.
+These are good for homes with pets as well, however remember they are useless if the child removes the wearable part.

 Pool alarms can sometimes give a scare for no valid reason.
 There are ways to keep a check on it.
 In some cases, pool alarms do not ring.
 When the battery is dead or dying, the ring can have a low sound.
 Also, for gate pool alarms, the alarm may not ring when there is jumping around fences.